Scorched earth: American Civil War

-In the American Civil War, Union forces under Philip Sheridan and William Tecumseh Sherman used the policy widely.
+In the American Civil War, Union forces under Philip Sheridan and William Tecumseh Sherman used the policy widely:

 General Sherman used that policy during his March to the Sea.

-Sherman's tactics were an attempt to destroy the enemy's will and logistics through burning or destroying crops or other resources that might be used for the Confederate force.
-Later generations of American war leaders would use similar total war tactics in World War II, the Korean War, the Vietnam War, the Iraq war, and the Afghanistan War, largely through the use of air power.

-Another event, in response to William Quantrill's raid on Lawrence, Kansas and the many civilian casualties, including the killing of 180 men, Brigadier General Thomas Ewing Jr., Sherman's brother-in-law, issued US Army General Order No. 11 (1863) to order the near-total evacuation of three-and-a-half counties in western Missouri, south of Kansas City, which were subsequently looted and burned by US Army troops.
+Another event, in response to William Quantrill's raid on Lawrence, Kansas, and the many civilian casualties, including the killing of 150 men, Brigadier General Thomas Ewing Jr., Sherman's brother-in-law, issued US Army General Order No. 11 (1863) to order the near-total evacuation of three-and-a-half counties in western Missouri, south of Kansas City, which were subsequently looted and burned by US Army troops.
 Under Sherman's overall direction, General Philip Sheridan followed that policy in the Shenandoah Valley of Virginia and then in the Indian Wars of the Great Plains.

-When General Ulysses Grant's forces broke through the defenses of Richmond, Virginia, Confederate President Jefferson Davis ordered the destruction of Richmond's militarily-significant supplies.
-The resulting conflagration destroyed many buildings, most of which were commercial, as well as Confederate warships docked on the James River.
-Civilians in panic were forced to escape the fires that had been started.
+When General Ulysses Grant's forces broke through the defenses of Richmond, Virginia, Confederate President Jefferson Davis ordered the destruction of Richmond's military supplies.
+The resulting fires quickly spread to other buildings, as well as to the Confederate warships docked on the James River.
+Civilians in panic were forced to escape the city as it quickly burned.